-T. Cole Rachel is a Brooklyn-based writer, editor, and teacher with over 20 years of experience working in print and digital media.
-His writing has appeared in the New York Times Magazine, Interview, and the Creative Independent.
-He is currently a senior editor at the New York Times creative studio, T Brand.
+T. Cole Rachel is the Managing Editor of Departures.
+A Brooklyn-based writer, editor, and teacher with over 20 years of experience working in print and digital media, his writing has appeared in the New York Times Magazine, Interview, and the Creative Independent.

 Josef Minor Illustrator